Low carb vanilla ice cream is one of those low carb desserts with a name that just doesn’t do it justice.

 This cool, creamy dish is a sweet concoction of vanilla loveliness with a consistency that surpasses other low carb recipes for ice cream.

-Many healthy recipes for ice cream can be hard and gritty, but not this one.
+Many low carb ice cream can be hard and gritty, but not this one.
 It has a smooth velvety texture and a dreamy flavor that makes you forget it’s healthy.
 Low carb vanilla ice cream is one of my all-time favorite low carb snacks!

 Let me show you why!